damponsah20/MANN-KENDALL-TEST/README.md

 # MANN-KENDALL-TEST
-Insights into performing the mann kendall test
+Insights into performing the mann kendall trend test